 What Are The Benefits of a Punching Bag Workout?

-One of the biggest and most obvious benefits of a punching bag workout is that it increases forearm, wrist, and general punch strength.
-An added benefit is that working out on a bag can be done everyday, as long as your hands and muscles feel up to it.
+One of the biggest benefits of punching bags used in a workout is that it increases forearm, wrist, and general punch strength.
+An added benefit is that working out on a bag can be done every day, as long as your hands and muscles feel up to it.

 With that in mind, opting to add a punching bag to your workout can provide these three (3) benefits:

 Shadowboxing is excellent for getting your technique nailed down, but throwing those strikes on a bag more realistically mimics an actual fight.

 It can be difficult to tell if you are throwing a strike correctly in the air as you have no feedback.
 Obviously, you don’t want to injure yourself, but slowly transitioning to a bag after shadowboxing can give you a real physical feel for the strike.

 When you punch the air, it’s impossible to truly tell if you have the technique down or not.
 Hitting an object such as a punching bag can help you refine your strikes and strengthen your power.

 Striking a bag brings both extra cardio and strength training into your workout.